zackpelka/Default-.bashrc/README.md

 # Default .bashrc
- My Current .Bashrc file and setttings
+ My Current .Bashrc file and setttings I use.

+ Any streamlining of the file or additions to this would be appreciated.